ClickHouse/ClickHouse/docs/en/operations/settings/settings_users.md

 ### user_name/profile

 You can assign a settings profile for the user.
 Settings profiles are configured in a separate section of the `users.xml` file.
-For more information see the [Settings profile](settings_profiles.md).
+For more information see the [Profiles of Settings](settings_profiles.md).

 ### user_name/quota